emmajanedrews/base-template/_posts/2017-01-24-2017-great-housing-year-will-it-be.md

 date: 2017-01-24 00:00:00
 tags:
   - Market Update
 excerpt: 'We’re going to have a good year.
-The question is: will it going to be a great year?'
+The question is: will it be a great year?'
 enclosure:
 pullquote:
 enclosure_type: video/mp4